ca-r-lo/CRN-RELEASE/README.md

 This only affects the current PowerShell window.

+If the one-click launcher opens and closes quickly, right-click `Install-DMS.cmd` and choose `Run as administrator`, or open it from an Administrator Command Prompt to see the message.

 If Windows still warns during first install:

 - Make sure `DMS_Publisher.cer` came from the same release as the installer.
 - Use `-TrustAsRoot` only for the internal self-signed DMS certificate.
 - Do not continue if the script reports a signer mismatch.
+- If SmartScreen still appears after using `Install-DMS.cmd`, the installer may still be signed by an old/untrusted certificate.
+Rebuild with a PFX whose certificate is `CN=LCS Software Systems`.
+- If the script reports `Access is denied` while installing to `Cert:\LocalMachine`, use the latest `Install-DMS.cmd`; it falls back to `Cert:\CurrentUser`.

 If in-app update says `DMS_Publisher.cer` is missing: